52 Weird and Unique Things To Do In Tokyo

 If you want to give a gift to someone special, or gift to yourself, check out Sembikiya in Nihonbashi, a store famous for its fancy and expensive fruit boxes.
 Example prices include one mango for 5,400 yen (below), a melon in a wooden box for 17,280 yen, 15 strawberries for 18,600 yen, and more.

 You can also opt to try a luxurious fruit parfait in the café on-site for only 2,000 yen.
-Sembikiya celebrates seasonal fruits grown around Japan, both for gifting and what’s available for desserts.
+Sembikiya celebrates seasonal fruits grown around Japan, both for gifting enjoying as a dessert in their cafe.

 36. Have a Pokemon-themed day

-Tokyo is the perfect place to for Pokémon fans to explore.
+Tokyo is the perfect place to explore for Pokémon fans.
 Japan is the birth place of Pokémon afterall!
 Spend a weird and unique day in Tokyo exploring everything Pokemon that Tokyo has to offer.
 Tokyo has so many Pokémon-themed activities that I’ve made a whole blog post listing various things to do for Pokemon fans.

 Awesome Pokemon things to do in Tokyo, Pokemon activities in Tokyo, Pokemon Centers in Tokyo, Tokyo Pokemon things to do, Pokémon Adventures in Tokyo, where to see Pikachu in Tokyo